ramirezgdl/Skid-s-Api/README.md

 skidApi.webhookJson = function(example)

--- return the webhook format(dictionarie) as you want return {
+-- return the webhook format(dictionary) as you want return {
     ['content'] = example
 }